xonotic/xonotic/Docs/faq.md

 ## The sound is broken, it crackles and stutters

-Try run xonotic-wgl.exe instead of xonotic.exe (on Windows).
-Adding the command line options -sndspeed 48000 and/or -sndstereo can also help on some systems (on Linux, Mac, Windows).
+Adding the command line options -sndspeed 48000 and/or -sndstereo may help on some systems (on Linux, Mac, Windows).

-## Mouse is too slow and sensitivity is at top (on Mac / Linux)
+## Mouse is too slow and sensitivity is at top on Mac

 Mac: The default mouse acceleration on Mac is very high and strange.
 The Xonotic defaults work fine with it but some mouse drivers seem to 'correct' the mouse acceleration and conflict with the Xonotic defaults.
 Try to **disable the option Disable system mouse acceleration** in the Settings->Input menu.
 Or the same via console: `apple_mouse_noaccel 0; vid_restart` ([How do I open the console?]({{< relref "#how-do-i-open-the-console" >}}))

-Linux: A similar problem can arise on Linux.
-It's also Disable system mouse acceleration in the Settings->Input menu but the console command is different (and only available in the glx executable): `vid_dga 0; vid_restart` ([How do I open the console?]({{< relref "#how-do-i-open-the-console" >}}))

 ## I can't switch to 32 bit color depth (on Windows)